 Distribution courses are designed to provide students with introductory knowledge of concentration areas other than their chosen one.
 Students must take distribution courses (marked with D\) from areas outside of their chosen concentration.
 At least one of these courses must be an engineering course.
-Student can take ENGR G6610: Independent Study and/or Engr 19500: Professional Seminar and Special Topics in Earth Systems & Environmental Engineering for Distribution courses CE G8100 Macro-Scale Hydrology 3
+Student can take ENGR G6610: Independent Study and/or Engr Ig500: Professional Seminar and Special Topics in Earth Systems & Environmental Engineering for Distribution courses

+Systems & Environmental Engineering for Distribution courses

+CE G8100 Macro-Scale Hydrology 3

-EE G6800 Earth Surveillance 3
+EE G68oo Earth Surveillance 3

-EE G6903 Remote Sensing 3

 EAS B8800 Climate and Climate Change 3

-CE Go8oo Geogrph Info Sys Ce 3

 CE G0801 GIS Water Resources 3

 CSc 16730 Data Reduction in the Physical 3

 Sciences

 EAS B4400 Global Environmental Hazards 3

 SUS 7600B Design of Mechanical Systems for 3

 Sustainable Buildings

-ME G3300 Solar Energy 3

-CE G1101 Advanced Data Analysis 3

 EAS B3300 Phase I Environmental Site 3

 Assessments

 EAS B3400 Phase II Environmental Site 3

 Assessments

-EAS B9036 Statistics in Earth and Env 3

-EAS B9039 Introduction to Scientific Computing 3

-All courses are to be chosen in consultation with the student's advisor and are subject to the approval of the Program's Graduate Studies Committee.
-Any course substitution must be approved by the faculty advisor.

-Student must take at least 6 courses (equivalent to 18 credits) with engineering designator: Engr; EE; CE; ME or ChE.

-MS students are not allowed to take courses which are cross-listed with the undergraduate courses, if the student took corresponding course as an undergraduate student.

-A maximum of six credits in other departments or divisions of the College, units of CUNY or external universities may be transferred toward the M.S. degree in ESEE unless waived by the program director.
+- All courses are to be chosen in consultation with the student's advisor and are subject to the approval of the Program's Graduate Studies Committee.
+Any course substitution must be approved by the faculty advisor. - Students must take at least 6 courses (equivalent to 18 credits) with engineering designator: Engr; EE; CE; ME or ChE. - MS students are not allowed to take courses which are cross-listed with the undergraduate courses, if the student took corresponding course as an undergraduate student. - A maximum of six credits in other departments or divisions of the College, units of CUNY or external universities may be transferred toward the M.S. degree in ESEE unless waived by the program director.